-Warp drive.
-It is a technology that humanity has dreamed about for years; however, in reality, it is more than just a dream — a number of scientists have long speculated about how such devices would actually work.
+Warp drive is a technology that humanity has dreamed about for years.
+However, in reality, it is more than just a dream — a number of scientists have long speculated about how such devices would actually work.
 Unfortunately, the ideas are largely just thought experiments, and most experts don’t think that this technology is likely to develop anytime soon (if at all).

 But before I start raining on anyone’s parade, let’s break this technology down a bit.

 Most notably, this method of travel does not involve time dilation.
-Ordinarily, time slows down as you come closer to the speed of light.
-So a person traveling really fast might only age 5 months, while the rest of the universe ages 5 million years.
+Ordinarily, time slows down as you come closer to the speed of light, so a person traveling really fast might only age five months, while the rest of the universe ages five million years.
 But this doesn’t happen with the Alcubierre drive.
 Since time is also warped, it passes the same for both the traveler and those left behind on Earth.